Togo

 Human Rights Watch reported in January that they were not aware of any prosecutions under section 104, however they were aware of instances in which police had arrested individuals suspected of being gay and extorted money from them.

-In June, three women were arrested at a football camp on suspicion of being lesbians.
+In June, according to Human Rights Watch, three women were arrested at a football camp on suspicion of being lesbians.
 When released from detention, their families disowned them.
-In July, a 29-year-old lesbian’s father reported her to the police.
+The same report found that in July, a 29-year-old lesbian’s father reported her to the police.
 Her grandmother paid for her bail after her arrest and she was told she must return to the police station approximately five times.

 In 2014 there was considerable public debate over whether Section 104 could be used to prosecute consenting adults for same-sex sexual activity, but there were no reports it had been used.